Love carrot cake? Then you HAVE to try these carrot muffins! Moist, fluffy, and warmly spiced, they're a delicious breakfast or grab-and-go snack.

 - All-purpose flour, whole wheat flour, and almond flour – Whole wheat flour gives the muffins a whole grain punch, while the all-purpose and almond flours make them moist and tender.

-- Cinnamon, nutmeg, ginger, and vanilla – They add warm, spiced depth of flavor.
+- Cinnamon, nutmeg, ginger, and vanilla – The spices and vanilla add warm depth of flavor.

-- Avocado oil – If you don’t keep avocado oil on hand, feel free to use another neutral oil here.
-Vegetable, grapeseed, or canola oil would work great.
+- Avocado oil – For moisture and richness.
+If you don’t keep it on hand, substitute another neutral oil like vegetable oil or canola oil.

 - Raisins – They add chewy texture and sweet flavor to these healthy carrot muffins.